K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 > In the source code above, the command method adds the http.port referenced by tomcat's server.xml to the java system variable and creates a command to start tomcat. ("./bin/catalina.sh run")

-1)  Add the name of the class at the config/components.yml file.
+1)  Add the name of the class to the config/components.yml file.

   ````
   \# config/components.yml